Erb palsy, also known as brachial plexus birth palsy, is a form of obstetric brachial plexus injury as a result of complications during delivery.

 Symptoms of Erb palsy include:

-- loss of motor and/or sensory function over lateral proximal upper arm
+- loss of motor and/or sensory function over the lateral proximal upper arm

 - paralysis of hemidiaphragm